User Guide¶

 You can interact with the filesystem through the web browser.

-• /scratch is for temporary storage of potentially big data sets.
-Data that is not accessed or modified in more than 30 days will be automatically removed.
+/home/$USERis where you store your configuration files, datasets and output files (limited in size)./scratch/$USERis for temporary storage of potentially big data sets.
+Data that is not accessed or modified in more than 30 days will be automatically removed./shares/<PROJECT>is a scalable group storage with cost contribution.

 A full description of the ScienceCluster filesystem is available here.
 Reminder: Backing up or archiving your files to protect against data loss is the responsibility of the user.